chaitu4418/handson-springboot/readme.md

 1. Scheduling example
 1. Spring integration example
 1. Simple example with websockets
-1. Try to integrate swagger as REST services documentation.
 1. Security with stormpath
         https://docs.stormpath.com/java/spring-boot-web/index.html
 1. Try to use scala, and see how the IntelliJ Idea handle it.
 If there is no support for this mix then drop it and stay with java8